sdpoueme/sdpoueme.github.io/about.md

 permalink: /about/
 ---

-I am Serge Poueme — a father, a husband, a son, a brother.
+I am Serge Poueme — a son, a brother.
 Everything else comes after that.

 I was born and raised in Yaoundé, Cameroon.
 I moved to Montréal to study engineering — a Master's in Industrial Engineering at Polytechnique Montréal — and stayed.
 But the degree is one thread among many.
 I am equally shaped by music, by cinema, by the memory of my grandmother's house lit by a single oil lamp, and by the conviction that the world can be built better than we found it.